GenadyT/GenadyT.github.io/README.md

 ### Project Topic

-Rijksmuseum API project includes webpages that consume the museum Web API <br/>
-and expose Rijksmuseum paintings, the paintings' artists list, and their info.
+During my job search, I often encountered requests from employers to provide <br/>
+my portfolio.
+I came to the conclusion that a portfolio website is a very important <br/>
+document for those who are looking for a full-stack developer position.

 ### Notes

 This projects' code is written in React framework.
-React is a good tool, <br/> but my post work suggestions is that for too comprehensive code use Angular <br/> framework may be not bad idea.
+I chose React because <br/>
+it helped me build fast, interactive, and reusable user interfaces for this <br/>
+website.

 ### Personal Request